-(I) Use the information gathered in the earlier stages of your INRA to make a judgement on whether there is the potential for the policy to result in unlawful discrimination or a less favourable impact on any group in the community, and what changes (if any) need to be made to the policy.
+(k) Use the information gathered in the earlier stages of your EIA to make a judgement on whether there is the potential for the policy to result in unlawful discrimination or a less favourable impact on any group in the community, and what changes (if any) need to be made to the policy.

-Option 1: No major changes, the evidence shows no potential for discrimination. х Option 2: Adjust the policy to remove barriers or to better promote equality.
-Option 3: Continue the policy despite potential for adverse impact or missed opportunity to promote equality.
-Option 4: Stop and remove the policy - if the policy shows actual or potential unlawful discrimination it must be stopped and removed or changed.
+Option 1: No major change - the evidence shows that the policy is robust and no potential for discrimination. Х Option 2: Adjust the policy - to remove barriers or to better promote equality.
+Option 3: Continue the policy - despite potential for adverse impact or missed opportunity to promote equality, provided you have satisfied yourself that it does not unlawfully discriminate.
+Option 4: Stop and remove the policy - if the policy shows adverse effects that cannot be justified.